GoogleChromeLabs/text-encode-transform-polyfill/README.md

 ## Requirements

-You need existing working TextEncoder and TextDecoder implementations in your user agent, either natively or via polyfill.
-This prollyfill wraps the implementation you already have.

-You need working ReadableStream, WritableStream and TransformStream implementations in your user agent, either natively or via polyfill.
+You need implementations of TextEncoder, TextDecoder, ReadableStream, WritableStream and TransformStream, either natively or via polyfill.

 ## How to use